Skip to main content

 • Glue / unglue simplification.

-It decomposes obligations into smaller fragments, dispatches the decidable ones to SMT, and applies rewrites for the rest.
+It decomposes obligations into smaller fragments, dispatches the decidable ones to the SMT layer, and applies the cubical rewriting system for the rest.

 Performance